dwdas9/minio-hive-lakehouse/README.md

 ### Why Separate PART-A and PART-B?

 **PART-A:** Core infrastructure you always need
-**PART-B:** Learning projects that add complexity
+**PART-B:** Real-time streaming analytics with Kafka, dbt, and Airflow

-You can use PART-A for your own projects without the streaming/dbt/Airflow complexity of PART-B.
+You can use PART-A for batch processing and exploratory work without the streaming complexity of PART-B.

 ## Contributing